eoussama/translator.js/README.md

 ## Usage

-In order to start using translateJS, you should first include it on your HTML file;
+In order to start using translatorjs, you should first include it on your HTML file;
 ```html
 <script src="translate.js"></script>
 ```